microsoft/2019-ignite-circuit-playground/README.md

 1. Start with a new file or open an sample.
 Create a new file with the "New File" command. `CTRL+SHIFT+P` to open the command palette and type `Device Simulator Express: New File`.
 Alternatively, open an existing file .py or sample.
 2. Run the code on the simulator.
 Run `Device Simulator Express: Run Simulator` from the command palette or the play icon in the editor toolbar.

 For a detailed and visual walkthrough visit the Device Simulator Express home page in the Visual Studio Marketplace: https://marketplace.visualstudio.com/items?itemName=ms-python.devicesimulatorexpress.

 ### Device - deploy and run code on the Circuit Playground Express
-Deploying code to the device
+Deploy code to the device:
 1. Save the file as "code.py".
 2. Connect the device to the computer via USB.
 It should be recognized as a drive.
 3. Replace the "code.py" file on the device.
 In the command palette type `Device Simulator Express: Deploy to Device`.
 The CPX will reboot and run the code.

 If you want to work directly from the device, open the device as a folder in VS Code.
 Editing and saving the .py file will cause the device to reboot and run the code without the extra step of copying the file.

-Use the Serial Monitor to see sensor data from the CPX (available on Windows or Mac only)
+Use the Serial Monitor to see sensor data from the CPX (available on Windows or Mac only):
 1. Plug in the CPX.
 2. Run the command `Device Simulator Express: Open Serial Monitor`.
 3. Select the serial port and, if required, set baud rate.